MKI603/Python-RSA/README.md

 # Python-RSA
-use python3 to relise RSA Encrypt
+use python3 to realize RSA Encrypt

 ## Usage